MatthewWid/Whirl/doc/documentation/classes.md

 	Derived from `MobSin.shapes.Circle(...)`.
 </span>
 <span class="tI tI-2">
-	`.x` - The x-coordinate of the origin point.
+	`.x` - X-coordinate of the origin point.
-	`.y` - The y-coordinate of the origin point.
+	`.y` - Y-coordinate of the origin point.
-	`.r` - The radius of the circle.
+	`.r` - Radius of the circle.
 </span>

+---

 # .Camera()

 Returns a new instance of a Camera object.

 Cameras serve as the view into your world (the Stage).
 Scrolling the camera around lets you look around different parts of your world.
-Cameras can be scrolled around, lock onto objects, zoom, apply effects and more.
+Cameras can be scrolled around, lock onto objects, zoom in/out, apply effects and more.

 Inherits the `tween` object system.